SACRAMENTO ACCIDENT LAWYER

-What Steps Should I Take After A Car Accident?
+What Steps Should I Take After A Car, Truck or Motorcycle Accident?

-When you’re involved in a car accident, injuries can be very severe and there are important things you should do at the scene of the accident and immediately after.
+When you’re involved in a car accident, motorcycle accident or truck accident, injuries can be very severe and there are important things you should do at the scene of the accident and immediately after.
 If you’ve been injured, contact an experienced personal injury attorney who can help you out.

 - The first thing you should do after a car accident is to stay at the scene until it’s appropriate to leave.
 If you leave, you can face serious criminal penalties for being a hit-and-run driver.